-With the off shore forecast for the Bundaberg area not looking too good for the weekend, it is back up rivers and creeks for the keen anglers, and most of our local rivers have been fishing really well.
+With the off shore forecast for the Bundaberg area not looking too good for the weekend, it is back up rivers and creeks for the keen anglers, and most of our local rivers have been fishing really well especially at the river mouth.

 Baffle Creek and the Kolan River have started to really turn on some great fishing with some fantastic catches of flathead and queenfish being caught down around the river mouths.
 A few small barramundi and mangrove jacks have been caught further upstream.